 # Formatting Dates

 For dates, there is the *Date* format.
+You can apply one of the predefined formats or create a custom one.

-## Customizing the Default Date Format
+## Applying a Predefined Date Format

 You can choose one of the predefined date and time formats: